 It's almost strawberry season.
 Yeah, man.

-Well, it is strawberry season in some areas down South, and in just a few weeks, fresh strawberries will be ready for pickin' here in the Midwest.
+Well, it is strawberry season down here in the South, and in just a few weeks, strawberries will be ready for the picking all over the country.

-So, today, I'm sharing with you my ALL-TIME favorite strawberry recipe.
+So, today, I'm reposting my ALL-TIME favorite strawberry recipe.

 This is my sister's recipe for Strawberry Pie, and it is THE BEST strawberry pie I have ever tasted.
 It's fresh and delicious and it will make you weep.
 It's that good.